godotengine/godot-docs/tutorials/ui/gui_containers.rst

    .. image:: img/containers_tab.gif

-Changing the *current* one is done via clicking tabs located at the top of the container or modifying the *current_tab* property.
+Changing the current tab is done via clicking tabs located at the top of the container or modifying the *current_tab* property.

 The titles are generated from the node names by default (although they can be overridden via *TabContainer* API).

 Settings such as tab placement and *StyleBox* can be modified in the *TabContainer* theme overrides.

 Split Container
 ^^^^^^^^^^^^^^^

 Accepts only one or two children controls, then places them side to side with a divisor (via :ref:`class_HSplitContainer` and :ref:`class_VSplitContainer`).
 Respects both horizontal and vertical flags, as well as *Ratio*.

    .. image:: img/containers_split.webp

-The divisor can be dragged around to change the size relation between both children:
+The divisor can be dragged around to change the size relation between both
+children:

    .. image:: img/containers_split_drag.gif

 Scroll Container
 ^^^^^^^^^^^^^^^^

 Accepts a single child node.
 If this node is bigger than the container, scrollbars will be added to allow panning the node around (via :ref:`class_ScrollContainer`).
 Both vertical and horizontal size options are respected, and the behavior can be turned on or off per axis in the properties.

    .. image:: img/containers_scroll.webp

 Mouse wheel and touch drag (when touch is available) are also valid ways to pan the child control around.

    .. image:: img/containers_center_pan.gif

 As in the example above, one of the most common ways to use this container is together with a *VBoxContainer* as child.

 Sub Viewport Container
 ^^^^^^^^^^^^^^^^^^^^^^

 This is a special control that will only accept a single *Viewport* node as child, and it will display it as if it was an image (via :ref:`class_SubViewportContainer`).

 Creating custom Containers
 --------------------------

 It is possible to create a custom container using a script.
 Here is an example of a container that fits children to its rect size:

 .. tabs::
  .. code-tab:: gdscript GDScript